Computer Science MS

 Selected Employer Hiring PartnersAhold USA, Alstom, Amazon, Apple, Blackrock, Cerner, CHESS Mobile Health, Cisco, Ebay, EMC, EXA Corporation, Fidelity Investments, Google, IBM, Intel, Intuit, Microsoft, Paychex, Thomson Reuters, Twitter, Wayfair

-Contact UsWe appreciate your interest in hiring RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Call our office and ask to speak with Jill Jablonski or Kris Stehler, the career services coordinators who work with the Computer Science MS program.
-For your convenience, you can access information and services through our web site at www.rit.edu/recruit.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Stacy Gonzalez, the career services advisor who works with the Computer Science MS program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education